-Tilton's 60-83xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the gearbox or bellhousing with an adapter plate.
+Tilton's 60-13XX Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted either to the front of the gearbox or adapted to the bellhousing, depending on your application's design.
 This hydraulic bearing assembly uses a radius-faced bearing with a 38mm contact diameter that is intended to work with Tilton 4.5" and 5.5" racing clutches.